 The organic cheers Bret Hart received grew louder, as the crowd reactions for the manufactured “American Hero” Luger grew smaller.
 While still being cheered, the responses for Luger were nowhere near the thunderous roars Hogan would receive in the previous decade, nor were they anywhere close to resembling the illicit pops Steve Austin would garner just four short years later.
 Vince McMahon had maybe one more chance with Lex, at the company’s biggest show of the year, WrestleMania.

 WrestleMania X was the first WrestleMania not to feature Hulk Hogan since its inception.
 Perhaps concerned by this, Vince McMahon seemed to hedge his bets.
 At 1994’s Royal Rumble, with a WrestleMania title shot up for grabs to the winner, the WWF had a surprise conclusion planned.
-The two final competitors, Lex Luger and Bret Hart, tussled towards the ropes, and both spilled over onto the floor at the same time.
+Lex Luger and Bret Hart, the two final competitors, tussled towards the ropes, and both spilled over onto the floor simultaneously.
 Several referees argued over who had touched the ground first.
-One ref raised Luger’s hand, declaring him the winner as another official raised Bret’s hand, stating he was the victor.
+One ref raised Luger’s hand, declaring him the winner, as another official raised Bret’s hand, stating he was the victor.
 The difference in the crowd reactions told their own story, as when Hart’s hand got lifted in the air, the fans in attendance cheered loudly.
 When the other official argued Luger’s case, the response was far more subdued.

 Eventually, the match was declared a draw with both Luger and Hart receiving separate title matches at the Madison Square Garden WrestleMania show.
-As with SummerSlam five months earlier, another opportunity to solidify Luger as the top star in the company got passed over.
+As with SummerSlam five months earlier, another opportunity to solidify Luger as the company’s top star got passed over.

 Now out of the title picture, Luger needed a reliable performance showcasing emotion and fury at being robbed of his title dream to regain momentum to his ailing character.
 Lex could not muster this as the backstage argument that ensued was dominated by the more charismatic Mr. Perfect.

 Later in the show, in the main event, Bret “Hitman” Hart dragged a passable match out of Yokozuna on his way to winning the WWF title.
-As the ecstatic New York crowd celebrated, the final nail in the coffin of the Lex Express experiment struck home.
+As the ecstatic New York crowd celebrated, the final nail in the Lex Express experiment’s coffin struck home.